Most Performance Problems are Systemic

 - Record profitability follows system redesign.

-These results follow as operating control is restored.
+These results follow as control is restored.

 How Performance Declines